castorini/pyserini/docs/installation.md

 pip install pyserini
 ```

-If you're on a Mac with an M-series processor, the following receipt should work:
+If you're on a Mac with an M-series (i.e., ARM) processor, the following recipe should work:

 ```bash
 conda install wget -y